Garathd/vidx-video-sharing/README.md

 ### Front-End

 My design inspiration was essentially a YouTube and Facebook hybrid.
 I also took a little inspiration from Reddit with the Up Votes and Down Votes as I like it better than like and dislike.
-I like the layout of how Youtube Presents it's videos.
-I just modified it slightly to show 3 videos per row instead of 4 on the large resolution screen devices and then just shows one video per row on smaller resolution devices.
+I like the layout of how YouTube presents its videos.
+I just modified it slightly to show 3 videos per row instead of 4 on the large resolution screen devices and then just show one video per row on smaller resolution devices.
 I have a few small very basic sketches as I more or less knew in my head how I wanted the site to look.
 I done my sketches using [Adobe XD](https://www.adobe.com/uk/products/xd.html?sdid=88X75SKR&mv=search&ef_id=CjwKCAiAqt7jBRAcEiwAof2uKyYmJoV3wlWgAtyiwwWG5Q9ndPqtJejDidjgRFtcyOti86rbwX6lkhoCu8IQAvD_BwE:g:s&s_kwcid=AL!3085!3!315413032962!e!!g!!adobe%20xd).
-Screenshots can be be found in the [mockups folder](https://github.com/Garathd/milestone-project-4/tree/master/mockups)
+Screenshots can be found in the [mockups folder](https://github.com/Garathd/milestone-project-4/tree/master/mockups)

 ***Login/Register Pages***
 These pages are more or less the same design wise.
 If there is an issue with either login or registration then a brief information message should appear on the screen.
 New users will be directed to a welcome page.